Mamir21/Password-Generator/README.md

 - **Low**: Includes only letters (uppercase and lowercase) and digits.
 - **Medium**: Includes letters (uppercase and lowercase), digits, and common special characters.
 - **High**: Includes letters (uppercase and lowercase), digits, common special characters, and additional symbols (£, €, ¥, §, ©, ®).

-## Screenshot

-Here is a screenshot of the password page:

-.

 ## License